 Next up at bat is an offering from BEM Wireless.
 The Bem Wireless Boom Box is a large portable speaker designed to be both tethered with a traditional AC cord and adapter, or it can operate on its rechargeable battery for full portability.
 It’s a decent looking device, though it does appear more like a bathroom item in this pearlescent white and silver motif.
 There is an all-black option that supports the boom box nostalgia a bit more.

-The Bem Wireless Boom Box ships with the main portable speaker unit, 3.5mm auxilary cable, wall charger and user guide. it boasts 10 hours of battery life.
+One of the top Bluetooth speaker, the Bem Wireless Boom Box ships with the main portable speaker unit, 3.5mm auxilary cable, wall charger and user guide. it boasts 10 hours of battery life.
 But really that’s gonna depend on your sound quality (file format, volume…etc).
 The Bem–like the Prisma–is also a 2.1 stereo sound setup.
 You just can’t see the woofer and satellites, which are all housed in a single unit.
 It’s capable of a impressive 105dB–which Bem is quick to highlight, is 15dB less than a typical rock concert.
 The unit is not heavy but feels secure and solid. it doesn’t hurt the Bem Boom Box features front and back metal casing, which is nicely offset by soft touch finish.

 The first two things that struck me hard when I began my initial testing, were the ease of setup and the impressive audio performance.
 Getting up and running is not wildly different from your garden variety Bluetooth device.
 Turn the thing on and then navigate to your audio player’s available Bluetooth devices.
 Select the Bem and wait for the thing two pair up.
 But with the Bem there is almost no wait at all.
 It pairs quicker to your various Bluetooth supported devices than most any other similar BT speaker.